-- 1. The northern-central Peruvian stock, assessed and managed by Peru; - The southern Peru/northern Chile stock (this report), assessed and managed unilaterally by each country.
+- 1. The northern-central Peruvian stock, assessed and managed by Peru (this report); - 2.
+The southern Peru/northern Chile stock, assessed and managed unilaterally by each country.
 In Chile, it corresponds to the regions of Arica and Parinacota, Tarapacá and Antofagasta (XV-II)